open-mesh-mirror/doc/batman-adv/OGM.rst

      |      TQ       |TT Num Changes |     TT VN     |    TT CRC     |
      +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

 As well as a possible TT change entry.
-See [[Client-announcement]] for details.
+See :doc:`Client-announcement <Client-announcement>` for details.

 4.2.
 Receiving Originator Messages